Fix: “Can’t connect to your DHCP server” Error in Xbox

 Selecting the Manual IPv4 Settings

-9. Now you need to insert the exact IPv4 Settings address that you’ve saw on your computer.
+9. Now you need to insert the exact IPv4 Settings address that you saw on your computer.

-10. You will be then asked for the DHCP Server, insert it as well.
+10. You will then be asked for the DHCP server; please insert it as well.

-11. Select the DNS Settings and select Manual, then type the DNS Settings for your computer.
+11. Select the DNS Settings and choose Manual, then enter the DNS Settings for your computer.

 Inserting the DNS Settings